 Demonstrates willingness and ability to integrate feedback to improve clinical skills and to further professional development Works with supervisor to set goals and tracks progress toward achieving goals AVERAGE SCORE FOR COMPETENCY #DIV/0!
+Strengths & Training Goals related to Supervision Competency:

-Strengths & Training Goals related to Supervision Competency: Comments: Competency 9: Consultation and Interprofessional/Interdisciplinary Collaboration Demonstrates knowledge and respect for the roles and perspectives of other professions Applies knowledge of consultation models and practices Demonstrates an understanding of using a team approach to provide clinical services Collaborates with supervisors and staff across disciplines AVERAGE SCORE FOR COMPETENCY #DIV/0!
-Strengths & Training Goals related to Consultation Competency: Comments:
+Strengths & Training Goals related to Supervision Competency:

+Competency 9: Consultation and Interprofessional/Interdisciplinary Collaboration Demonstrates knowledge and respect for the roles and perspectives of other professions Applies knowledge of consultation models and practices Demonstrates an understanding of using a team approach to provide clinical services Collaborates with supervisors and staff across disciplines AVERAGE SCORE FOR COMPETENCY #DIV/0!
+Strengths & Training Goals related to Consultation Competency: